 Additional water saving steps and devices are also available, and some of these are eligible for substantial rebates.
 Consider replacing your lawn with drought tolerant plants, synthetic turf, or permeable hardscape.
-Or add rotating sprinkler nozzles, a weather-based controller, or a drip line to enhance your automated irrigation system.
-And mulch.
-Hundreds of gallons a year can be saved by simply using organic mulch around plants to reduce evaporation.
+Add rotating sprinkler nozzles, or a drip line to enhance your automated irrigation system.
+Adding organic mulch saves hundreds of gallons of water each year.

-Further conservation ideas, and complete rebate information, are available on the web at www.bewaterwise.com.
+For complete rebate information for these water saving resources, visit: www.SoCalWaterSmart.com.

 The assessment concluded that the City of El Monte's sources are considered most vulnerable to the following activities or facilities associated with contaminants detected in the water supply: airport maintenance/fueling areas, dry cleaners, metal plating/finishing/fabricating, fleet/truck/bus terminals and gasoline stations.